andrewheiss/ath-hugo/content/research/chapters/heiss-ngo-ir-2019/index.md

   icon: fab fa-github
 citation: >-
   **Andrew Heiss**, “NGOs and Authoritarianism,” chap.
 38 in *Routledge Handbook of NGOs and International Relations*, ed.
 Thomas Davies (London: Routledge, 2019).
+haiku: >-
+  It’s complicated. / Dictators love NGOs, / but also they don’t.
 ---

 ## Abstract